 Mental Capacity Act

-The Mental Capacity Act 2005 (MCA) provides the legal framework for acting and making decisions on behalf of individuals who lack the mental capacity to make particular decisions for themselves.
+The Mental Capacity Act 2005 (MCA) provides the legal framework for acting and making decisions on behalf of individuals who lack the ability to make particular decisions for themselves.
+The Mental Capacity Act aims to protect the rights of individuals who may lack the capacity to make decisions.
+This act aims to ensure there is consideration of a person's rights, wishes and beliefs within the best interest decision making process.

 For everyone working with and/or caring for an adult who may lack capacity to make a specific decision for themselves, the same rules apply whether the decisions are life-changing events or everyday matters.